 The current members of the Audit and Ethics Committee are Messrs.
-Glynn (Chairman), Goldstein and Mead, each of whom is an Independent Director (and an independent director as that term is defined in the rules of the New York Stock Exchange (the "NYSE")).
-Neither Mr. Mead nor Mr. Goldstein is seeking re-election as an independent director.
-Accordingly, the Board will seek to appoint new members to join the Audit and Ethics Committee.
+Hansen (Chair), Glynn, and Pilkington and Ms. Hoene, each of whom is an Independent Director (and an independent director as that term is defined in the rules of the New York Stock Exchange (the "NYSE")).
+The Board has determined that Mr. Hansen is qualified to serve as Audit Committee financial expert.
 The Audit and Ethics Committee acts pursuant to a written charter, a current copy of which is available on the Company's website at www.asaltd.com.
 The responsibilities of the Audit and Ethics Committee include overseeing: (i) the Company's accounting and financial reporting policies and practices; (ii) the Company's internal controls and procedures; (iii) the integrity, quality and objectivity of the Company's financial statements and the audit thereof; and (iv) the Company's compliance with legal and regulatory requirements.
 The Audit and Ethics Committee is directly responsible for the selection, compensation, oversight and, when appropriate, termination of the Company's independent auditors (subject to ratification of the selection by a majority of the Independent Directors and appointment by shareholders).
-Attached as Appendix A is a copy of the Company's Audit and Ethics Committee Report with respect to the Company's audited financial statements for the fiscal year ended November 30, 2013.
+Attached as Appendix A is a copy of the Company's Audit and Ethics Committee Report with respect to the Company's audited financial statements for the fiscal year ended November 30, 2017.